Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Contact Mode Based Manipulation Models

 If we adopt the polyhedral approximation of friction cones \cite{stewart1996implicit}, given a contact mode $m \in \mathbf{M}$, we obtain linear constraints about the object motion and contact forces.

 \textbf{Velocity Constraints} Contact velocities for all the contacts in the contact frames can be written as:

-where $v^o$ is the object body velocity in the twist form; $G$ is the contact grasp map \cite{murray1994mathematical}; $\dot{q}$ is the manipulator joint velocity and $J$ is the manipulator's Jacobians; the $0$ part is for environment contacts.
+where $v^o$ is the object body velocity in the twist form; $G$ is the contact grasp map \cite{murray1994mathematical}; $\dot{q}$ is the manipulator joint velocity and $J$ is the manipulator's Jacobians; the $0$ part is for environment contacts since they are fixed.

 For the $i$th contact, its CS mode $m_{\mathrm{cs}}^i \in \{+, 0\}$ constrains the contact normal velocity $v_{c,n}^i$:

 The SS mode $m_{\mathrm{ss}}^i \in \{-, 0, +\}^{n_t} $ constrains the contact tangent velocity $ v_{c,t}^i$: